Tony Pollard

 Tony Randall Pollard (born April 30, 1997) is an American professional football running back for the Tennessee Titans of the National Football League (NFL).
-He played college football for the Memphis Tigers, and was selected by the Dallas Cowboys in the fourth round of the 2019 NFL draft.
+He played college football for the Memphis Tigers and was selected by the Dallas Cowboys in the fourth round of the 2019 NFL draft.

 Early life

 Pollard attended Melrose High School in Memphis, Tennessee, where he played high school football.
 As a senior, he was a two-way starter at wide receiver and cornerback on the high school football team.
-He helped the team reach the playoffs, while amassing over 1,200 receiving yards, 20 touchdowns and being named All-District 16-AAA.
+Pollard helped the team reach the playoffs, while amassing over 1,200 receiving yards, 20 touchdowns and being named All-District 16-AAA.

 College career

 2016 season

 Pollard accepted a football scholarship from the University of Memphis.
 As a redshirt freshman, he appeared in 13 games, of which he started seven.
-He registered 29 receptions for 298 yards (10.3-yard avg.), 31 carries for 159 yards (5.1-yard avg.) and three touchdowns.
+Pollard registered 29 receptions for 298 yards (10.3-yard avg.), 31 carries for 159 yards (5.1-yard avg.) and three touchdowns.
 He finished among the national leaders in kickoff return average (28.1 yards).
-He had two returns for a touchdown and was named the American Athletic Conference's Special Teams Player of the Year.
+Pollard had two returns for a touchdown and was named the American Athletic Conference's Special Teams Player of the Year.

 2017 season

-As a sophomore, he posted 36 receptions for 536 yards (14.9-yard avg.), 30 carries for 230 yards (7.7-yard avg.) and six touchdowns.
+As a sophomore, Pollard posted 36 receptions for 536 yards (14.9-yard avg.), 30 carries for 230 yards (7.7-yard avg.) and six touchdowns.
 He led the nation with a school-record 40-yard average per kickoff return (22 for 881 yards) and four returns for touchdowns.
-He repeated as the AAC's Special Teams Player of the Year.
+Pollard repeated as the AAC's Special Teams Player of the Year.

 2018 season

-As a junior, even though he shared the backfield with Darrell Henderson, he totaled 78 carries for 552 yards (7.1-yard avg.), 39 receptions for 458 yards (11.7-yard avg.), ten touchdowns with one kickoff return for a touchdown.
+Although Pollard shared the backfield with Darrell Henderson as a junior, he totaled 78 carries for 552 yards (7.1-yard avg.), 39 receptions for 458 yards (11.7-yard avg.), ten touchdowns with one kickoff return for a touchdown.
 In the 2018 Birmingham Bowl against Wake Forest, he recorded 318 all-purpose yards (209 on kickoff returns) and one rushing touchdown.

 Pollard was considered one of the best kickoff return specialists in college football, tying a FBS record with seven career kick-return touchdowns, 87 kickoff returns (second in school history), 2,616 kickoff return yards (second in school history), 30.1 kick-return average (school record) and 4,680 all-purpose yards (second in school history).

 On January 11, 2019, Pollard declared for the 2019 NFL draft.
-Just six days later, on January 17, 2019, Pollard was added to the 2019 North Senior Bowl roster.
+Six days later, he was added to the 2019 North Senior Bowl roster.